 Does this mean that you will buy my wine collection?

 Quite possibly!
 If you have properly stored mature wine that you would like to sell, please email a list to us atinfo [at] Flatiron-Wines.com or call the shop and ask to speak to a wine specialist.
-If the wine meets with our needs, we will make you a competitive offer, deliver you a check and pack up and pick up the wine.
-Unlike auction houses, our process is hassle free, zero risk, and results in immediate payment.
+If the wine meets with our needs, we will make you a competitive offer.
+Unlike auction houses, our process is hassle free, zero risk, and results in prompt payment.
 We are also far more likely to accept smaller collections or wines that are off the radar for most collectors.

 Why should I shop at your store?